Objectives and Key Results (OKRs)

 The OKR framework dates back to Intel in the 1970s and was popularized by John Doerr at Google in the early 2000s.
 Its simplicity and transparency help fast-growing companies stay aligned and agile.

 Key Results define how you measure success.
-They’re time-bound, numeric and outcome-focused.
-For the support example, KRs might include:
+They're time-bound, numeric, and outcome-focused.
+For the support example above, Key Results might include:

-OKRs are typically set on a quarterly cadence.
-Teams review and update them regularly, fostering continuous improvement.
-Stretch goals encourage innovation—if a team consistently hits 100%, they should aim higher next cycle.
+OKRs typically follow a quarterly cadence.
+Teams review and update them regularly, which builds a habit of continuous improvement.
+Stretch goals are encouraged — if a team consistently hits 100%, the next cycle should aim higher.

 Pro tip

-Limit yourself to 3 objectives per cycle and 2–5 key results per objective.
-Too many goals dilutes focus.
-Also, distinguish KRs from tasks: KRs measure outcomes, not outputs (for instance, “publish 4 blog posts” is an output, whereas “drive 10% more organic traffic” is an outcome).
+Limit yourself to 3 Objectives per cycle and 2–5 Key Results per Objective.
+Too many goals dilute focus.
+Also, keep Key Results distinct from tasks: Key Results measure outcomes, not outputs.
+"Publish 4 blog posts" is an output.
+"Drive 10% more organic traffic" is an outcome.

-Alignment and transparency: Everyone sees the same targets and progress.
+- Alignment and transparency: Everyone sees the same targets and tracks the same progress.

-Focus on impact: Teams prioritise efforts that move the needle on business results.
+- Focus on impact: Teams prioritize efforts that move the needle on business results.

 OKRs - In practice